Verified Deep Learning with Lean 4

 \[ \text{DW } 7 \times 7 \; \to \; \text{LN} \; \to \; 1 \times 1\ \text{expand } 4\times \; \to \; \text{GELU} \; \to \; 1 \times 1\ \text{project} \; \to \; \text{LayerScale} \; \to \; +\, \text{residual}. \]

-Two pieces are worth naming.
-The inverted bottleneck (\(1 \times 1\) expand 4\(\times \), depthwise spatial conv at the wide point, \(1 \times 1\) project) is exactly the MobileNetV2 inverted residual from Chapter 7—ConvNeXt is paying the MobileNet idea forward.
+Two pieces: the inverted bottleneck (\(1 \times 1\) expand 4\(\times \), depthwise spatial conv at the wide point, \(1 \times 1\) project) is exactly the MobileNetV2 inverted residual from Chapter 6—ConvNeXt is paying the MobileNet idea forward.
 LayerScale (Touvron et al. 2021) is a learnable per-channel scalar \(\gamma \) initialized to \(10^{-6}\) that multiplies the block’s contribution before the residual add, keeping the block near-identity at init in the same spirit as ResNet’s residual.
 The spec’s .convNextStage primitive emits \(N\) of these blocks at fixed channel width; the .convNextDownsample primitive emits the LN + \(2 \times 2\) stride-2 conv that transitions between stages.

 ConvNeXt-T is four stages, ResNet-style